The Ultimate Guide to Squat Bars: What They Are and Why You Need One

 Helios Squat Bar

-A squat bar, like the Helios Squat Bar, features a longer length (94.5" or 7.9’).
-The squat bar’s shaft is also wider, at 32mm (1.3”) and it weighs about 55lbs, rather than 44-45lbs.
+A squat bar, like the Helios Squat Bar, features a longer length (94.5" or 7.9').
+The squat bar’s shaft is also wider, at 32mm (1.3"), and it weighs about 55 lb, rather than 44–45 lb.
 The Helios bar also has a fully knurled shaft and bushing sleeves.
 The full knurl keeps it locked onto your back no matter what.
 Bushing sleeves are best for slower, strength-focused movements.
+If you’re wondering how much does a squat bar weigh, most competition squat bars come in at 25kg (about 55 lb), like the Helios.

 A man doing squats with a safety squat bar

 A squat bar is different than a safety squat bar.
-The Safety Squat Bar has knurled handles that bring your hands in front of your body, which can be easier on the shoulders, elbows and wrists.
+The Safety Squat Bar has knurled handles that bring your hands in front of your body, which can be easier on the shoulders, elbows, and wrists.
 REP’s Safety Squat Bar also has cambered ends that distribute the weight differently than a standard barbell, forcing you to remain more upright during squats.
-A Safety Squat Bar is heavier, too, at 68lbs.
+A Safety Squat Bar is heavier, too, at 68 lb.

 You wouldn’t see a Safety Squat Bar in a sanctioned meet.
 It’s for training.